 The Nansen Center for Peace and Dialogue is launching Lillehammer Dialogue City, which will open June 18th 2018.

-100 years after the end of World War 1, NCPD wishes to invite the world to an international conference on peace.
-The conference will finish on midsummer’s eve, with traditional Norwegian midsummer’s eve celebrations at the picturesque outdoor museum Maihaugen.
+100 years after the end of World War 1, NCPD wishes to invite the world to an international peace conference.
+The conference will finish on midsummer’s eve, with a traditional Norwegian midsummer’s eve celebration at the picturesque outdoor museum Maihaugen.

-Participants will include politicians, researchers, organisations and many other peace activists.
-The main topic of discussion is how using dialogue as a tool can aid in peace processes.
-Tthe overall aim is to actively support ongoing peace processes where dialogue is needed.
-We also want to increase academic knowledge surrounding dialogue and peace work, and mark the centenary of the first World War.
+Participants will include politicians, researchers, organisations and other peace activists.
+The main topic of discussion is how using dialogue as a tool can aid peace processes.
+The overall aim is to actively support ongoing peace processes through dialogue.
+We also want to increase academic knowledge on dialogue and peace work, and mark the centenary of the first World War.

-Interest in dialogue as a tool to facilitate peace talks is steadily increasing amongst peace workers, which will be able to use Lillehammer Dialogue City as a yearly get-together to discuss and exchange knowledge on peace work and dialogue.
+Interest in dialogue as a tool to facilitate peace talks is steadily increasing amongst peace workers.
+Peace workers will be able to use Lillehammer Dialogue City as a yearly get-together to discuss and exchange knowledge on peace work and dialogue.

 The program consists of a main conference and several smaller events, such as workshops, seminars and cultural happenings.

 Lillehammer Dialogue City is a collaboration between local, national and international parties such as the BMW Stiftung, organised and facilitated by the Nansen Center of Peace and Dialogue.